 Jonathan shook his head.

 The Pastor looked back at Amanda’s glowing image.
 It was slowly stepping backwards and looking at him with loving but sad eyes.
 Then it stepped back inside Amanda’s frozen body and began to dissolve.
 The blue aura that surrounded her still figure receded into the area of her heart.
 It took on the form of a beam of light and returned to the tip of Jonathan’s finger.
 The night club instantly burst back to life, with the band playing and young Desmond and Amanda continuing their engagement dance.
-It was as if nothing had happened.
+It was as if the conversation had never happened.

 “Amanda was a people person,” the Pastor said to Jonathan.
 “To her, life was always being involved with other people.
 But had I been the same kind of person, my ministry would never have grown into what it has become today.
 We were two different people with two different callings.
 Even now she can’t understand that.”